THE RETIREMENT CAFÉ

 - Joe Robinson

-Travel can enhance your retirement life significantly since it provides an elevated degree of stimulation, freshness, and pleasure not encountered in your everyday routine and environment.
+Travel can enhance your retirement life significantly since it provides an elevated degree of stimulation, freshness, and pleasure not encountered in your everyday routine and environment or normal activities when you retire.

 Of course, travel is a great teacher.
 Regardless of where you go, you can always learn something new.
 Learning about the food, the cooking, and the clothing of a country, along with what retirement means to the locals, are just a few things that can broaden your knowledge of the world.